WebAssembly/interface-types/proposals/jsdom/Overview.md

 Type | Description | Arguments
 --- | --- | ---
 PASS_THRU | Leaves the argument in the current type.
-OBJECT_HANDLE | A provided ALLOC_SLOT function is called to reserve an i32 index in a table for the next argument.
-The argument is places in that slot, and the slot number is passed as an i32 in its place.
-The index of the ALLOC_SLOT function is provided in this section. | object table index, index of ALLOC_SLOT function
+OBJECT_HANDLE | The incoming argument is placed in a slot selected by the NEXT_SLOT i32 global.
+This slot number is passed as an i32 in its place.
+The NEXT_SLOT i32 global is incremented.
+The index of the NEXT_SLOT global is provided in this section. | object table index, index of NEXT_SLOT i32 global
 U64_PAIR | Decode the next argument as a pair of u32s (low then high), treating the value as an i64. |
 UTF8_STRING | A provided ALLOC_MEM function is called to reserve linear memory for the string.
 String bytes are copied to the allocated memory and the address and size are passed as a pair of i32 arguments to the function in their place.
 The index of the ALLOC_MEM function is provided in this section. | index of ALLOC_MEM function
 ARRAY_BUFFER | A provided ALLOC_MEM function is called to reserve linear memory for the array buffer view data.
 Buffer bytes are copied to the allocated memory and the address and size are passed as a pair of i32 arguments to the function in their place.
 The index of the ALLOC_MEM function is provided in this section. | index of ALLOC_MEM function